 4. Coprophagia and pica

 Coprophagia is the term for a cat who is eating their own or other animals’ faeces.
-Pica is a medical issue in cats where it regularly eats non-food items.
+Pica is a medical issue in cats where they regularly eat non-food items.
 Both of these issues can cause bad cat breath.
 If you suspect your cat has been eating something they shouldn’t, it’s best to take them to the vets.

 5. Stomatitis

 Feline stomatitis occurs when the whole of a cat’s oral cavity becomes severely inflamed.
-One common symptom of stomatitis is very bad cat breath.
-It’s important to book a consultation with your vet if you notice your cat’s breath has a strong, foul smell to it.
+One common symptom of stomatitis is very bad breath.
+It’s always important to book a consultation with your vet if you notice your cat’s breath has a strong, foul smell to it as often it requires veterinary treatment.
 Read our guide to stomatitis in cats for more symptoms and advice.

 6. Kidney disease